derhansen/logwatch-modsec2/README.md

 Feedback / Improvements
 -

-Feel free to provide me feedback
+Feel free to provide feedback or suggestions for improvement.